 During Songkran in Bangkok, you can see that having fun is a big part of Thai culture – having fun amid scorching heat is no exception.
 As the hottest month of the year, April sees the entire country go bananas in friendly water fights and street parties that last nearly a week.

 Most office buildings, banks, as well as family-run shops and restaurants, shut down completely during Songkran, while big shopping malls usually remain open.
 Bangkok experiences a mass exodus, as at least half of its residents travel back to their home towns for family reunions.
-In their place are travelers, who fly into Bangkok particularly to enjoy one of the most colorful and festive times of the year.
+In their place are travellers, who fly into Bangkok particularly to enjoy one of the most colourful and festive times of the year.

 Songkran in Bangkok - one of the highlights of Bangkok Events Calendar and The Ultimate Guide to Songkran (Read all about Bangkok here)